AdamKasumovic/CSE404-ML-Project-SS23/README.md

 This repository houses all code, data, and results related to the CSE 404 ML Project.

-The data includes the [link1](https://www.kaggle.com/datasets/abcsds/pokemon) dataset, although it was manually improved to have the remaining Pokemon stats from Bulbapedia as well as cleaned of erroneous types.
+The data includes the
+[popular Kaggle Pokemon](https://www.kaggle.com/datasets/abcsds/pokemon) dataset, although it was manually improved to have the remaining Pokemon stats from Bulbapedia as well as cleaned of erroneous types.

 ## Required Technologies